 The Downside is their popularity.
 They can cram a lot of people onto the boat.
 Their professional attitude can turn people off.
 They are serious about diving and Safety and sometimes this can come across as rude.
 We get it, and we have no issue being TOLD what to do, but some people do not like this.
 Think of it as a bit military rather than Disney?

-Extended Horizons – Specialising in Lanai Diving, these are a great operator.
-Whizzing you across the channel in small groups to dive the best Lanai has to offer.
+Extended Horizons – Specialising in Lanai Diving, these are great operators.
+Whizzing you across the channel in small groups to dive into the best Lanai has to offer.

-In2Scuba Diving Maui – Lahaina – A very Highly rated operator who focus on shore dives along the Maui Coastline.
+In2Scuba Diving Maui – Lahaina – A very Highly rated operator who focuses on shoredives along the Maui Coastline.
 Offering a personal dive experience that is laid back and chilled.
 You hear very few complaints about these guys.
 If Relaxed Maui Shore diving is your aim these guys could be your best bet.